JJ-Jeffy/JJ-Jeffy/README.md

 ![Banner_Image](https://github.com/JJ-Jeffy/JJ-Jeffy/assets/110801113/7d946b55-27a5-4b61-aeaf-13e2053dc84a)
 ## About Me 🚀

-I'm a passionate **Researcher** with experience in **computational science/chemical biology**.
+I'm a passionate **PhD Student** with experience in **computational science/chemical biology**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: **Mamba Architecture**
+- 🌱 Currently learning: **Large Language Models**
-- 🔭 Working on: **refactoring [ProteinMPNN](https://github.com/dauparas/ProteinMPNN) and [ThermoMPNN](https://github.com/Kuhlman-Lab/ThermoMPNN)**
+- 🔭 Working on: **Utilizing information theory to narrow down key features in HIV fusion**
 - 🌍 Languages: **Hindi, English, Malayalam**
 - 📫 How to reach me: **[email](jeff48690@gmail.com) or [LinkedIn](https://www.linkedin.com/in/jeffy-j-5698a8132/)**
 - ⚡ Fun fact: **I have the same first and last name**